-- and all persons exercising comparable authority
+- Any municipal officer, including heads of City departments, agencies, bureaus, and all persons exercising comparable authority;

 - Any member of a City board or commission;

-- Any individual, organization, or business receiving City-granted funds or other benefits, including, but not limited to, loans, grants, tax credits, below market rate property transfers, tax increment financing, payment in lieu of taxes, or other City subsidies of any kind;
+- Any individual, organization or business receiving City-granted funds or other benefits, including, but not limited to, loans, grants, tax credits, below market rate property transfers, tax increment financing, payment in lieu of taxes or other City subsidies of any kind;

-- Any individual, organization, or business providing goods or services to the City pursuant to a City contract; or
+- Any individual, organization or business providing goods or services to the City pursuant to a City contract; or

-- Any individual, organization, or business seeking certification of eligibility to provide goods or services to the City pursuant to a contract.
+- Any individual, organization or business seeking certification of eligibility to provide goods or services to the City pursuant to a contract.

-The Executive Order states that all municipal officers and City employees shall promptly provide to the Inspector General any information, document, report, record, account, or other material requested by the Inspector General in connection with any formal investigation.
+The Executive Order states that all municipal officers and City employees shall promptly provide to the Inspector General any information, document, report, record, account or other material requested by the Inspector General in connection with any formal investigation.

 The Inspector General may, with the approval of the City Solicitor, issue a subpoena, to require any person to appear under oath as a witness; or require the production of any information, document, report, record, account, or other material.
 The Inspector General may enforce any subpoena issued in any court of competent jurisdiction.

-Office of Inspector General
+The Office of the Inspector General

-City Hall Room 635
+City Hall, Room 635

-100 North Holliday St.
+100 North Holliday Street

-Baltimore, MD 21202
+Baltimore, Maryland 21202